etscrivner/etscrivner.github.io/_posts/2018-11-21-cartographic-software-engineering.markdown

 # Biography

-Geography itself is divided into sub-disciplines: link:https://en.wikipedia.org/wiki/Physical_geography[Physical geography] and link:https://en.wikipedia.org/wiki/Political_geography[Political geography].
+Geography itself is divided into sub-disciplines: [Physical geography](https://en.wikipedia.org/wiki/Physical_geography) and [Political geography](https://en.wikipedia.org/wiki/Political_geography).
 What we call "cartography" above maps mostly closely to the former, meaning what we here call "biography" most closely maps to the latter.
 When we set out to describe a system we must make sure not to forget the people that inhabit and operate that system.